Zhao-Lab-UW-DHO/AdaptFM/README.md

 ### Testing AdaptFM

 We have provided some test data for AdaptFM on [hugging face](https://huggingface.co/datasets/hbakhtiar/AdaptFM_Testing/tree/main).
-Descriptions of each dataset are in the hugging face 'ReadME' file.
-You can download datasets by using the below codeblock.
-Update'local_dir' to the location you want to download the data (write the folder location in quotes).
+Descriptions of each dataset are in the hugging face 'README' file.
+You can download datasets by using the below code-block.
+Update 'local_dir' to the location you want to download the data (write the folder location in quotes).

 Use 'allow_patterns' to specify the dataset you want to download.
 The folder name should have /* at the end to download all contents in the folder.
 The folder name should be in quotes as below.

-You can download the entire dataset at once by removing the 'allow_patterns' line completely. **However note that the repo is over 100GB so ensure you have enough space before downloading**
+You can download the entire dataset at once by removing the 'allow_patterns' line completely. **However, note that the repo is over 100GB so ensure you have enough space before downloading**

 ```
 conda activate AdaptFM